 This one may not be for everybody, but I’m a total logophile!

-Bonus points if you manage to work your new word into a sentence every day!
+Bonus points if you manage to work your new word into a sentence on a daily basis!

 78. Start each day with a homemade smoothie